 Coil shocks are popular among downhill mountain bikers.
 They are making a comeback on trail and enduro bikes.
 Coil shocks are also known as coil-over.

 Air shocks are used in all types of mountain biking.
 They are the most common suspension design, by far.
-If you look at almost any manufacturer’s line of full-suspension bikes, you’ll notice that almost every model comes with an air shock.
 They are particularly common on trail and enduro mountain bikes.
 They are less common on downhill bikes.
 Air shocks are also known as air-springs.

 Coil Shock Vs Air Shock